lnadi17/freeuni-car/README.md

 - **singalling.js** - Sets up a signaling object for establishing a WebRTC connection with a car.

 ## Hardware Parts
 Unfortunately, we don't have the exact list for the hardware parts used.
-All the retrieved images and videos are from the early prototype stage.
-However, we compiled a possibly incomplete list of used hardware parts:
+From the retrieved images, videos and memory, we compiled a list of used hardware parts:
 - 2WD Robot Car Chassis
 - Raspberry Pi 3
 - 2.0MP Camera module compatible with Raspberry Pi